scottaohara/a11y_styled_form_controls/README.md

 ### Checkboxes and Radio Buttons
 Styled HTML checkboxes, and radio button patterns.

 Checkboxes can be used as a single form option, or grouped with similar checkboxes.
 Within a group, one or more checkboxes may be checked by the user.
-In contrast, radio buttons provide users two or more options to choose from, but only one option may be chosen from a single radio button grouping.
+In contrast, radio buttons provide users two or more options to choose from, but only one option may be chosen from a radio button grouping at a time.

 1. [Styled Checkboxes](src/checkbox)
 2. [Styled Radio Buttons](src/radio-button)